jwfearn/slides-gem-etiquette/PITCHME.md

 ## Minimize dependencies
 - less impact on clients
 - `add_development_dependency` is your friend!
-- don't require command line tools
+- don't shell out to command line tools
 - don't require other gems

 ---